Information for Schools

 The new GI Bill will pay up to a state tuition cap and fees caps.
 Tuition is paid by enrolled credit hour and can only be used on tuition charges.
 Fees are paid by academic term and can only be used on fee charges.
 Click here to calculate benefits a veteran will be entitled to in your state.

-To help veterans have a clear understand of what benefits they are entitled to and to avoid spending hours of staff time explaining how the new benefit affects each individual veteran, schools are welcome to embed our new benefits calculator (www.newgibill.org) on your own website.
+To help veterans have a clear understanding of what benefits they are entitled to and how to avoid spending hours of staff time explaining how the new benefit affects each individual veteran, schools are welcome to embed our new benefits calculator (www.newgibill.org) on their own website.
 The IAVA GI Bill Calculator is a quick and easy reference for veterans to find out what benefits they should expect and if they are able to transfer their benefits to a spouse or child.

 The new GI Bill is both a generous and sometimes confusing benefit.
 A key new feature is that it pays a veteran’s tuition/fees directly to the school, a drastic change from the old Montgomery GI Bill (Chapter 30).
 Consequently, because these tuition/fees benefits will not be paid until after your school VA certifying officials certifies the veteran’s enrollment, your school’s billing system may require the veteran to front the tuition/fee charges.